commutatus/awesome/domains/engineering/secure/rails_secure_credentials.md

 **Before Using Rails Credentials**

-1. So before using rails credentials the main thing to remember is to add a key inside `config/credentials/production.key`
+1. Add a key inside `config/credentials/production.key` before using rails credentials

 	We can use more files based on the environment